antonFJohansson/ishihara_disc/README.md

 # Running the program.
 *   The program can be run from mainFile.py.
-*   Choose a save name for the image where the Ishihara disc will be created.
+*   Choose a save name for the image where the Ishihara disc will be created. (save_name)
-*   Load an image with the desired object.
+*   Load an image with the desired object. (object_path)
-*   Specify if the object is represented as white or black
+*   Specify if the object is represented as white or black (object_colour)
+*   Choose a colour scheme for the disc.
-*   RUn the program.
+*   Run the program.